 Although measuring turbidity is much faster than the standard plate count, the measurements must be correlated initially with cell number.
 This is achieved by determining the turbidity of different concentrations of a given species of microorganism in a particular medium and then utilizing the standard plate count to determine the number of viable organisms per milliliter of sample.
-A standard curve can then be drawn (see example in this handout), in which a specific turbidity or optical density reading is matched to a specific number of viable organisms.
+A standard curve can then be drawn (e.g., this lab protocol section), in which a specific turbidity or optical density reading is matched to a specific number of viable organisms.
 Subsequently, only turbidity needs to be measured.
 The number of viable organisms may be read directly from the standard curve, without necessitating time-consuming standard counts.